 Solving this problem requires some way for a user to log in once, using a single password, and get authenticated access to all network resources that user is authorized to use-without sending any passwords over the network.
 This capability is known as single sign-on.

 Both client SSL certificates and S/MIME certificates can play a significant role in a comprehensive single sign-on solution.
-For example, one form of single sign-on supported by Red Hat products relies on SSL client authentication (see "Certificate-Based Authentication").
+For example, one form of single sign-on relies on SSL client authentication (see "Certificate-Based Authentication").
 A user can log in once, using a single password to the local client's private-key database, and get authenticated access to all SSL-enabled servers that user is authorized to use-without sending any passwords over the network.
 This approach simplifies access for users, because they don't need to enter passwords for each new server.
 It also simplifies network management, since administrators can control access by controlling lists of certificate authorities (CAs) rather than much longer lists of users and passwords.

 In addition to using certificates, a complete single-sign on solution must address the need to interoperate with enterprise systems, such as the underlying operating system, that rely on passwords or other forms of authentication.